 The end of the school year is upon us.
 Summer vacation means spending the extra-long days outdoors, soaking in every last ray of sunshine.
-While summer is a great time for kids to be active, whether swimming, riding bikes, camping or exploring, it’s also the perfect time to set up the hammock and relax in the shade with a great book and discover new summer reading books kids will love!
+While summer is a great time for kids to be active, whether swimming, riding bikes, camping or exploring, it’s also the perfect time to set up the hammock and relax in the shade with a great book.
+This list will help you discover new summer reading books kids will love!

 Studies show that when kids continue to read over the summer after school ends, they are well prepared going into the new school year, having sustained their reading skills.
 Public libraries offer summer reading programs to help kids get excited about reading, and librarians often hand out lists of recommended titles for kids of all reading levels.
 As a children’s librarian myself, I’ve gathered together a list for middle grade readers of fun books to keep kids reading all summer long!
 These books are recommended for kids ages 8-12.
 Happy reading!
 (All book descriptions are from goodreads.com).
 You may also enjoy reading books as a family in addition to letting them read books on their own.

 In the summer of 1968, after travelling from Brooklyn to Oakland, California, to spend a month with the mother they barely know, eleven-year-old Delphine and her two younger sisters arrive to a cold welcome as they discover that their mother, a dedicated poet and printer, is resentful of the intrusion of their visit and wants them to attend a nearby Black Panther summer camp.
 In a humorous and breakout book by Williams-Garcia, the Penderwicks meet the Black Panthers.

 A Snicker of Magic by Natalie Lloyd